Algorithms for Competitive Division of Chores: Preliminaries

-\paragraph{\textit{Consumption Graphs and Rich Families}} For a feasible allocation $\vec{z}$, we associate the \emph{consumption graph} $G_{\vec{z}}$.
-This is a non-oriented bipartite graph with parts $[n]$ and $[m]$, where an agent $i \in [n]$ and a chore $j \in [m]$ are connected by an edge if and only if $z_{i,j}>0$.
+The \emph{consumption graph} $G_{\vec{z}}$, associated with an allocation $\vec{z}$, is a non-oriented bipartite graph with parts $[n]$ and $[m]$, where an agent $i \in [n]$ and a chore $j \in [m]$ are connected by an edge if and only if $z_{i,j}>0$.
+The consumption graph shows who gets what, but does not specify the quantities.}

-The algorithm is inspired by two observations developed in Sections~\ref{sect_recover_U} and~\ref{sect_check_compet} respectively: \begin{itemize} \item a competitive utility profile can be recovered via explicit formulas if we know the consumption graph of a corresponding competitive allocation, but do not know the allocation itself. \item a utility profile can be efficiently checked for competitiveness; an allocation and price vector are obtained as a byproduct. \end{itemize}
+{The key element of our algorithmic approach is the enumeration of a family of graphs that is rich enough in the sense that each Pareto optimal utility profile has a representative consumption graph.}